NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Intel

-add definition here!
+define me!

 > Intersect

-add definition here!
+define me!

 > Internet

-add definition here!
+define me!

 > IP

 The Internet Protocol (IP) is the principal communications protocol in the Internet protocol suite for relaying datagrams (also knows as messages or packets) across network boundaries.
 Transmission and the routing of IP packets are what makes the Internet work.

 > IPv4

 The (currently) dominant version of IP in use at the moment.
 IPv4 is limited by its design to 232 distinct addresses.
 The IPv4 address space is "full" in most regions, and networking providers are rolling out support of the next generation (IPv6).

 > IPv6

 The successor version of IP, which supports 264 addresses.

 > iSCSI

 Internet Small Computer System Interface, an IP-based storage networking standard for linking data storage facilities.

 > Issue Tracking System

 An issue tracker is a system that is used to record "issues" in a software product, and track their resolution.
 Issues can include bugs, requested enhancements or planned features.

 > IVEC